UC_OAUTH_SETTINGS - AE REST API Authentication

 • JWT_SCOPES (Optional)

-Defines which OAuth2 scopes are accepted by the AE REST API.
-After signature and identity validation, the system verifies that the token includes at least one scope that exactly matches a configured value.
+Defines which OAuth2 audiences are accepted by the AE REST API.
+After signature and identity validation, the system verifies that the token includes at least one audience (aud field in the token) that exactly matches a configured value.
 Partial or approximate matches are not allowed.

 If JWT_SCOPES is not configured, any token that passes signature and identity validation is accepted.
-Defining scopes is strongly recommended to ensure that tokens are explicitly issued for this API.
-Depending on the identity provider, the token’s scope or audience must match the application to confirm that the token was created for the AE.
+Defining an audience is strongly recommended to ensure that tokens are explicitly issued for this API.
+Depending on the identity provider, the token’s audience must match the application to confirm that the token was created for the AE.

 Restart required: No